Analysing international events through the lens of statistical physics: the case of Ukraine: Data set and analysis techniques

 In a complementary way, $C$ characterises the system organisation accounting for the interplay between its order and disorder, and is independent of size effects since it does not increase when the system becomes larger.
 It is defined as the product of $H$, and a non-euclidean similarity between the observed and $p_e$: $C[p] = H[p]\cdot Q[p,p_e]$, where $Q[p,p_e]$ is the Jensen-Shannon divergence.
 It assesses the emergence of correlation structures, with $C=0$, in the case of order ($H=0$) or total randomness ($H=1$), implying no structure in the time series.

 Statistical significance of results is assessed through surrogate time series.
 Specifically, we compute $H$ (respectively, $C$), for then getting the $H_r$ ($C_r$) counterpart in a set of $1,000$ of randomly shuffled time series.
 We firstly analyse the global structure of the aggregated violent events during a year in the whole country ($M=396$), for then focusing on the time evolution for windows of $150$ days.
+This window size has been chosen as a compromise between having too large, which would smooth out any fast dynamics, and too short time windows, which would hinder the statistical significance.
+For reference, results for $75$ and $300$ days are also reported.
+Note that the embedding dimension has here been set to $D = 4$; while other options could be explored, this value has been chosen to be the largest fulfilling the condition $150 > (D+1)!$, hence being large enough to capture complex relations in the data, but also small enough to ensure statistical significance of results in the $150$-days windows \cite{amigo2007true, riedl2013practical}.